Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-9.md

    - Create a `.github/workflows/msdevopssec.yml` file in your repository to perform static code analysis, vulnerability scanning, and compliance checks.

 3. **Investigate and Remediate:**
-   - Trigger the GitHub Action workflow created in the previous challenge objective to run the Microsoft Defender for Cloud scans.
+   - Trigger the GitHub Action workflow created in the previous challenge objective to run Microsoft Defender for Cloud scans.
    - Review, identify, and understand the security findings and recommendations provided by Microsoft Defender for Cloud.
    - Implement fixes or enhancements to address the security findings identified during the scan.
    - Ensure that the GitHub Action workflow passes successfully after addressing the security issues.